copier-org/copier/docs/updating.md

 Copier to know what to do with a diff code hunk.
 In those cases, copier handles the conflict one of two ways, controlled with the `--conflict` option:

 -   `--conflict rej` (default): Creates a separate `.rej` file for each file with conflicts.
 These files contain the unresolved diffs.
--   `--conflict inline`: Updates the file with conflict markers.
+-   `--conflict inline` (experimental): Updates the file with conflict markers.
 This is quite similar to the conflict markers created when a `git merge` command encounters a conflict.
 For more information, see the "Checking Out Conflicts" section of the [`git` documentation](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging).

 If the update results in conflicts, _you should review those manually_ before